robertu94/SPERR/index.md

 Each utility program contains a set of parameters, and the best way to reference each parameter is to look at the help page of each utility program, e.g., `compressor_3d -h` or `compressor_3d --help`.
-Here is a list of all command line utilities that are built by default.
+Here is a list of major command line utilities that are built by default.

-- `show_version`: it simply prints the current SPERR version and the Git SHA1 value of the code that is being compiled.
-- `compressor_3d`: it takes in a 3D volume and produces compressed bitstream.
+- `compressor_3d`: it takes in a 3D volume and produces a compressed bitstream.
-  A set of options that describes the input volume and compression parameters is required.
 - `decompressor_3d`: it takes in a SPERR compressed bitstream and produces a reconstruction 3D volume.
   Note that a `decompressor_3d` compiled in size-bounded mode can only decompress